 - In spring 2017, the SI senior class had 46 athletes go on to play their sports at the college level.

 - SI offers more than 80 active clubs.

 - 42 students serve in student government: five on the Executive Council, 17 on the Student Council, and 20 on Class Councils.

 - SI’s affinity clubs include the Association of African American Students, the Association of Latino American Students and the Asian Students Coalition.
 They are supported by the parent organizations SIPAC (for parents of Asian students) and the African American and Latino Parents Association (AALPA).

-- We are updating our wireless network to the newer 802.11ac standard, which will enable better capacity and faster connections all over campus.
-We’re also implementing a higher level of security for our student network to ensure the safety of our student body.
+- Our wireless network uses the newer 802.11ac standard, which enables better capacity and faster connections all over campus.
+We have implemented a higher level of security for our student network to ensure the safety of our student body.

-- We doubled the speed of our dedicated student internet connection this summer to enhance the learning possibilities for our students.
+- We doubled the speed of our dedicated student internet connection to enhance the learning possibilities for our students.

-- We implemented a new EdTech and Innovation Board for the school with members from local industry to help guide us on focus areas to make our STEM programs more relevant for our graduates.
+- We implemented an EdTech and Innovation Board with members from local industry to help guide us on focus areas to make our STEM programs more relevant for our graduates.

 - The Girls Who Code Club started in 2016 to empower young women to code.
 Members have participated in two regional app competitions at Apple (2017) and Yelp headquarters (2016).

 - SI offers an Intro to Design Thinking & App Development course that introduces students to XCode's Swift programming and the valuable process of design.

 - A group of SI's STEM faculty participated in a Stanford online course on Design Thinking through the Stanford Graduate School of Business in 2017 and is collaborating with a design researcher from SAP to reimagine STEM in the classroom.